-- The location of machine guards and points of operation; - The purpose of color-coded machinery alerting workers to hazards and helping to pinpoint missing guards; - The danger of pinch points and importance of guards on in-running rolls, belts, pulleys, chains, and sprockets; - Knowing and following established lockout/tagout procedures; - Assuring that machines remain off while they are shut down for maintenance: - Knowing and observing electrical safety work practices developed by the company; and - Understanding the importance of keeping machinery clean to prevent equipment jams.
+- The location of machine guards and points of operation; - The purpose of color-coded machinery alerting workers to hazards and to help pinpoint missing guards; - The danger of pinch points and the importance of guards on in-running rolls, belts, pulleys, chains, and sprockets; - Established lockout/tagout procedures; - When machines have been shut down for maintenance or to clear jams: - That machines remain off while they are shut down for maintenance: - Electrical safety work practices developed by the company; and - The importance of keeping machinery clean to prevent equipment jams.

-The surest way to safeguard worker hands and fingers is for everyone to stay alert when working around machinery or moving equipment and to follow established company safety practices and use common sense.
+The surest way to safeguard worker hands and fingers is for everyone to stay alert when working around machinery or moving equipment, and to follow established company safety practices and use common sense.